Skip to Content

 • Yellow: Administrating

 For example, I received Yellow for both.
-Which means I’m interested in jobs that require organizing and systematizing, and my style is to work where in an orderly manner with few surprises (haha!).
+This means I’m interested in jobs that require organizing and systematizing, and my style is to work where in an orderly manner with few surprises (haha!).

 You can then tab over to “Recommended Careers” for a list specific to your interest and style.